kylecorry31/ML4K-AI-Extension/README.md

 ## Credits
 * [The Machine Learning for Kids](https://github.com/IBM/taxinomitis) for providing the training tool and API endpoint.
 * [Kyle Corry (Me)](https://github.com/kylecorry31) for project planning, programming the extension, and testing.
-* [Joe Mazzone](https://github.com/MrMazzone) for help with project planning, testing, and examples.
+* [Joe Mazzone](https://github.com/MrMazzone) for project planning, testing, and examples.

 ## Contribute
 Please feel free to contribute to this extension, or if you find an issue be sure to report it under issues.